Dietetic Intern Class of 2023

 The Dietetic Internship Program

-The UNCG Dietetic Internship program is a post-baccalaureate certificate program that includes supervised dietetics practice with an area of concentration of Professional Engagement.
+The UNCG Dietetic Internship program is a post-baccalaureate certificate program (PBC/DI) or MS/DI program that includes supervised dietetics practice with an area of concentration of Professional Engagement.
 See the University Catalog description and requirements of the Dietetic Internship Program.

 - sports nutrition,